paulocaldas/stranded-ASE/README.md

 - **minor_fq**: Mean of SNP-level MAFs per gene

-For each SNP in a gene, computes `MAF_SNP = min(refCount, altCount) / totalCount`.
+For each SNP in a gene, computes `MAF_SNP = min(refCount, altCount) / totalCount`. <br>
 These values are then averaged across all SNPs in that gene.
 This represents the average allelic balance across sites.

 - **minor_fq_tot**: Gene-level MAF based on aggregated counts

-First, all refCount and altCount are summed across SNPs for each gene.
-Then computes `minor_fq_tot = min(total_refCount, total_altCount) / totalCount_sum`.
+First, all refCount and altCount are summed across SNPs for each gene. <br> Then computes `minor_fq_tot = min(total_refCount, total_altCount) / totalCount_sum`. <br>
 This captures the overall balance across the gene (possibly masking outlier SNPs).

 **Expression Classification:**